naganandy/graph-based-deep-learning-literature/conference-publications/README.md

 - Joint Type Inference on Entities and Relations via Graph Convolutional Networks
 - Attention Guided Graph Convolutional Networks for Relation Extraction
 - GraphRel: Modeling Text as Relational Graphs for Joint Entity and Relation Extraction
+- The (Non-)Utility of Structural Features in BiLSTM-based Dependency Parsers

 ## -----------------------------------------------------------------------------